Single Malt vs Blended Whiskey: Understanding the Differences

-What is Single Malt Whiskey?
+What Is Single Malt Whiskey?

 Single malt whiskey starts with malted barley and pure water at one distillery.
 Each batch shows the distiller’s skill and region, with unique flavors.
 Copper pot stills and oak barrels add depth and rich aromas.